-After a short motor coach tour down Sunset Boulevard and through Beverly Hills, you'll visit Henson Studios.
-I don't know what's more exciting at this place: The Muppets, the sound... studio where "We Are the World" was recorded, or the history to goes back to the days when Charlie Chaplin built his movie studio in a cluster of fairy-tale-cute cottages.
+It's hard to say what's the most exciting thing at this place: The Muppets, the Creature Shop™, where those fantastic animated puppets are made, from start to finish, the sound studio where "We Are the World" was recorded, or the history that goes back to the days when Charlie Chaplin built his movie studio in a cluster of fairy-tale-cute cottages.

 Making Disney Magic

 Disney Studios is much like any other film studio, with big sound stages full of sets for television programs and movies.
 Because of space constraints, some Disney productions are filmed at other studios and what you'll get to see depends on whether the stages are busy.
 You will also get to visit the Disney Archives.